Secondary Instrument (VIM100)

 Content

-The course provides an introduction to instrumental/vocal performance based on existing music knowledge from upper secondary school with a focus on music.
 The subject is largely based on individual guidance and interaction.
 Among the teaching topics, skills in solo playing/singing, ensemble playing, prima vista, improvisation will be central.
-During the academic year, the student must study a repertoire of a scope approved by the subject teacher, with genre/stylistic breadth and a degree of difficulty that documents a developed technical level and musical understanding.
+During the academic year, the student takes part in seminars, projects and concerts.

 Learning outcome